pfsense/docs/source/dhcp/dhcp-server.rst

 DHCP Instance Options
 ---------------------

 For each Interface, there are many options to choose from.
-At a minumum, the **Enable** box must be checked on the interface tab and an address range (starting and ending IP addresses) to use for DHCP clients must be defined.
+At a minimum, the **Enable** box must be checked on the interface tab and an address range (starting and ending IP addresses) to use for DHCP clients must be defined.